practicalli/clojure-web-services/create-a-handler-function/if-function.md

     else return this value
 ```

-In our code, if the web address, `:uri`, taken from the request map is equal to `/` then the first response map with the hello message is returned.
-If the `:uri` value is not equal to `/` then the second resource map with an error message is returned.
+In our code, if the web address `:uri`, taken from the request map, is equal to `/`, then the first response map with the hello message is returned.
+If the `:uri` value is not equal to `/`, then the second resource map with an error message is returned.

 ```clojure